davidodenwald/prettier-plugin-jinja-template/README.md

 }
 ```

-Run it on all html files in your project:
+Run it on all HTML files in your project:
 ```bash
 npx prettier --write **/*.html
 ```